JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 ## Installtion
 Jeff Kent made the firmware upload much easier.
-We can upload the openwrt firmware to the hlk-rm04 directly through the upload firmware WEBUI interface.
+We can upload the OpenWRT firmware to the HLK-RM04 directly through the upload firmware WEBUI interface.
 ### First Time
 Make sure you've gotton the `openwrt-ramips-rt305x-hlk-rm04-initramfs-factory.bin`, be careful with this.
 It may brick your hlk-rm04 module, so you may need save your hlk-rm04 firmware first.